Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Application: space-time prediction of daily maximum temperature

-Now stepping back to consider all 60 time slices, we show corresponding in-sample log-likelihood, sparsity, and out-of-sample metrics in Table~\ref{tab_all_timeslices}.
-For reference, we also summarize RMSE for the L15 method.
-It is once again clear that a sparse nonstationary GP vastly outperforms L15: on average, the errors are roughly $100(3.00-2.54)/3.00 = 15.3\%$ smaller (furthermore, the nonstationary GP errors are uniformly smaller than the L15 errors across all time slices).
-As before, the $n_1=4$ and $n_2=25$ configuration results in about 37\% sparsity, on average.
+Now stepping back to consider all 60 days \st{time slices}, we show \st{corresponding in-sample log-likelihood, sparsity, and} out-of-sample prediction metrics for our proposed method in Table~\ref{tab_all_timeslices_new}.
+For reference, we also summarize RMSE for inverse distance weighting used by the L15 method \newTxt{and the other GP-based methods}.
+It is once again clear that a sparse nonstationary GP vastly outperforms L15: on average, the errors are roughly $100\%(3.00-2.62)/3.00 = 12.6\%$ smaller. \st{(furthermore, the nonstationary GP errors are uniformly smaller than the L15 errors across all days time slices).
+As before, the $n_1=4$ and $n_2=25$ configuration results in about 37\% sparsity, on average.} \newTxt{Furthermore, our nonstationary GP outperforms the other GP-based methods considered here, providing the best RMSE and CRPS on average.}